pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

 1. Deploy the full stack of our product containers.

     !!! note "Initial Deployment"
-        For your initial deployment of the stack, you should avoid making changes to the `docker-compose.yaml` file to ensure you have a successful first-time deployment.
+        For the initial deployment of the stack, avoid making changes to the `docker-compose.yaml` file to ensure a successful first-time deployment.
 For subsequent deployments, see [Saving Your Configuration Changes](../how-to/saveConfigs.md).

     1. To start the stack, go to your local `pingidentity-devops-getting-started/11-docker-compose/03-full-stack` directory and enter: